rakibulislam8226/Bookstore-Application/README.md

 * Sqlite3
 ---
 <h3 style="color:red;">Warning</h3>
-<small>To add a book to the list/database and to access the API for that task using Django for the backend development there needs authenticated user.
-All the processes are not done here but you can log in to the admin site using
+<small>To add a book to the list/database there needs authenticated user.
+So you can authenticated through Add cart API and login into the sire or you can log in to the admin site using
 http://rakibulislam8226.pythonanywhere.com/admin/
 username = admin,
 password = admin.
 After the browser knows your authorizations then you can perform the API and also can add a book.
-Yet if those configurations need to do then let me know I will do those. </small>
+N:B: If those configurations need to do then let me know I will do those. </small>

 #### Clone the repo
 ```